Veams/documentation/methodology/css/introduction/methodology__cssIntro.md

 #### General principles

 - Every `HTML` element get a class.
-You should write your class names using the `BEM` style class naming convention.
+You should write your class names using `BEM` style class naming.

-- If implemented correctly, your classes should have a structure similar to the example snippet below.
+- If implemented correctly, your classes should have a structure similar to the example snippet to the right.

-In the example above, note that the parent element has a the class`c-article--default`.
+In the example, note that the parent element has a the class`c-article--default`.
 The prefix `c` indicates that the element is a component.

 All parent elements are prefixed with a letter the tells developer what the element is.
 Veams has three